aromanillos/pyLabLib/docs/devices.rst

 =======================

 .. note::
-    Some device libraries are only available in the `dev` version of the library.
-See :ref:`install-github` for how to install this version.
+    Some device dlls are only available on GitHub.
+See :ref:`install-github` for how to install it.

 ----------------
 General concepts